medialab/artoo/scrape.md

 ---

-**artoo**'s main goal is to provide you with some useful scraping helpers and this is precisely what the following methods do.
+**artoo.js**' main goal is to provide you with some useful scraping helpers and this is precisely what the following methods do.

 It is advisable, however, to check the [quick start]({{ site.baseurl }}/quick_start) section of this documentation to find a less exhaustive but more didactic presentation of `artoo.scrape` method.